 # The mesh may be saved to disc for later usage or visualization.

-This should look somethign like this in a 3D viewer like paraview:
+This should look something like this in a 3D viewer like paraview:

 https://github.com/FABLE-3DXRD/xrd_simulator/blob/main/docs/source/images/mesh_example.png?raw=true